The Life of Nancy: "The Only Rose"

 Mrs. Bickford: The protagonist of this story.
 She is the widow of three husbands and lives in a beautiful home alone.
 She has no children.
 An extremely private and quiet person.

 Miss.
-Abby Pendexter: Mrs. Beckford’s neighbor and friend.
-She too lives alone.
-She is much more talkative and lively than Mrs. Bickford.
+Abby Pendexter: Mrs. Bickford’s neighbor and friend, who lives alone and is more talkative and lively than Mrs. Bickford.
 For that reason, they enjoy each other’s company.

 Parsons: Mrs. Bickford’s sister.
 We never meet her.

 Tommy: Mrs. Bickford’s nephew.
 We never meet him.

 Mr. Bickford: Mrs. Bickford’s most recent husband.
 He was extremely successful, yet cool.
 She misses him dearly.

 Mr. Wallis: Mrs. Bickford’s second husband.

 Mr. Albert Fraley: Mrs. Bickford’s first love.

 John: Mrs. Bickford’s nephew.
 A young romantic with a deep affection for his aunt.